Rudraksh2003/HotelManagement/README.md

 # HotelManagement
-A C++ project that uses OOP concepts to store the records of rooms order food like burger, pasta and shakes in a .DAT file and let the operator to perform following operations:
+A C++ project which concepts to store the records of rooms order food like burger, pasta, shakes, and total earing of hotel in a one place .DAT file and let the operator to perform following operations:

 # Screenshots